fluent/fluentd-docs-gitbook/container-deployment/docker-logging-driver.md

 ## Production Environments

-In production environment, you must use one of the container orchestration tools.
+In a production environment, you must use one of the container orchestration tools.
 Currently, Kubernetes has better integration with Fluentd, and we're working on making better integrations with other tools as well.